-The SUNY Downstate Medical School has created a special opportunity for NYU-Poly undergraduate students to be admitted into their medical school provided the student satisfies the set of requirements put forth within the Premedical Linkage Program agreement in place between NYU-Poly and SUNY Downstate Medical School.
-The program will admit up to four NYU-Poly students per year and is restricted to undergraduatestudents who began NYU-Poly as freshmen and who have selected SUNY Downstate Medical School as their first choice medical school.
+The SUNY Downstate Medical School has created a special opportunity for the NYU Polytechnic School of Engineering undergraduate students to be admitted into their medical school provided the student satisfies the set of requirements put forth within the Premedical Linkage Program agreement in place between the NYU School of Engineering and SUNY Downstate Medical School.
+The program will admit up to four the NYU School of Engineering students per year and is restricted to undergraduatestudents who began the NYU School of Engineering as freshmen and who have selected SUNY Downstate Medical School as their first choice medical school.
 Transfer students are not eligible for the program.
 The program is not open to students considering the SUNY Downstate MD-PhD degree.

 All undergraduate majors can apply, as medical schools seek applicants from a variety of academic backgrounds.

 Additional information about the SUNY Downstate Medical School Linkage Program and its requirements can be found here.

 The SUNY Downstate Medical Center is one of the nation's leading urban medical centers, serving a population of over 2.3 million people.
 It is ranked seventh in the nation for the number of graduates actively engaged in academic medicine, and has trained more of New York City’s physicians than any other institution in the country.
 Learn more on SUNY Downstate's website.